dmlc/gluon-cv/docs/tutorials/index.rst

         Hands on I3D models fine-tuning on your own dataset

     .. card::
-        :title: Extracting features from I3D models
+        :title: Extracting video features from pre-trained models
         :link: ../build/examples_action_recognition/feat_i3d_custom.html

-        Extracting video features from pre-trained I3D models on your own videos
+        Extracting video features from pre-trained models on your own videos

     .. card::
         :title: Inference on your own videos using pre-trained models